noseka1/kubectl-debugpod/README.md

 ## Limitations

 * User must be permitted to create privileged containers.
-* Following container runtimes are supported:
+* The following container runtimes are supported:
   * CRI-O
   * containerd
   * dockershim